aramatsolrac/fancyItalianRestaurant/README.md

 - Communication was crucial to us during this hackathon so the group would deliver the app on time.
 - I also deployed the API and the App using Heroku.
 - [Advice Generator App](https://advice-generator-project.herokuapp.com/)
-  - _Note: If it does not open at the first try, git it a minute because free heroku dyno could be sleeping._
+  - _Note: If it does not open at the first try, give it a minute because free heroku dyno could be sleeping._
 - [Code](https://github.com/aramatsolrac/advice-generator-app)

 ## Movies Search - Hackathon